backpack: North Fork Skokomish River

 5.4 miles, 550 ft gain

-I hiked back to Madeline Creek and two of us spent several hours taking photos.
-We took both horse ford trails to the creek, then explored off trail and bushwacked to reach the river for more photos.
+We hiked back to Madeline Creek and spent several hours taking photos on both sides of the creek, then we bushwacked to reach the river for more photos.
+While we were exploring off trail, we found a single campsite and bear wires for hanging food.

 Continuing on the river trail, Donahue Creek has a bridge without rails that I didn’t want to cross.
 I always prefer to walk through the water versus teetering on logs and testing my fate, but the water was moving too fast and deep so I had to get over my apprehensions about it and get across with the help of my friend.
 This is a skill that I need to practice more!
-Before my eye surgery last year, my peripheral vision was what I call “wonky” and made me feel unstable whenever I was above the ground.
+Before I had eye muscle surgery last year, my peripheral vision was “wonky” and made me feel unstable whenever I was on surfaces above the ground.
 Now my brain just needs to learn how to do it. 😉

 After crossing Donahue Creek, we continued on the river trail to check out Big Log Camp and the next half mile of trail.
 The second bridge past Big Log is over a narrow rock canyon and is a scenic highlight of this trip.